Hadrian's Wall

 RS Home

-Hadrian's Wall ran from Wallsend in the northeast of England to Bowness-on-Solway in the northwest, about 84 miles long.
-Some people claim it may have ran from Tynemouth to Silloth.
+Hadrian's Wall was built from 122 running from Wallsend on the north side of Newcastle in the northeast of England to Bowness-on-Solway in the northwest, about 96 miles long.

-The main attractions to be seen today are the remains of Roman artifacts, forts, towns, and sections of the wall, mainly in the area between the towns of Brampton and Corbridge, alongside the B6318 road.
+The main attractions to be seen today are the remains of Roman artifacts, forts, towns, and sections of the wall, mainly in the area between the towns of Corbridge and Brampton alongside the B6318 road.

 For Images on Mobile swipe right